 Many Bible journalers, however, own multiple Bibles, keeping one strictly for study and absorbing the Word, and one for creativity and praising through the gift of art.

 Detractors, however, have not stopped Bible journaling from becoming a rapidly growing segment of practitioners within scrapbooking.
 Those interested in Bible journaling now have dozens of journaling Bible editions to select from that have been newly published in the past year.
 Several of the most recently published journaling Bibles even include pre-drawn illustrations for beginners? that only need to be colored.
 And, while Illustrated Faith may have started the craze, today they are far from carrying it alone.
-A wide variety of companies – from Prima Marketing to BoBunny Press to Pinkfresh Studio – are now making products specifically for Bible journaling, and more are joining in the trend as it grows.
+A wide variety of companies – from Prima Marketing to BoBunny Press to Pinkfresh Studio and Carolee's Creations – are now making products specifically for Bible journaling, and more are joining in the trend as it grows.
 More and more blogs and sites dedicated to this beautiful, meaningful art form continue to sprout up, giving Christian-creatives all over the world continuing inspiration.

 Bible journaling may feel like the new thing on the scrapbooking scene.
 But in fact, its roots are nearly a millennium old, based in age-old practices born of necessity and steeped in tradition.